nbattezzati/fsml/README.md

 ```
 The `make` command will compile the source files and create the `fsmlc` binary executable in the main directory.

-Now, imagine you have written your first FSM in a file named `first_test.fsm`:
+Now, suppose you have written your first FSM in a file named `first_test.fsm`:
 ```
 fsm firstTest {
    // FSM states go here
    // ...
 }
 ```
-you can simply copy the `fsmlc` executable where you have the FSM file and run:
+you can copy the `fsmlc` executable where you have the FSM file and run:
 ```bash
 $> fsmlc first_test.fsm
 ```